Introduction to the

 Equality Constraints

-Equality constraints declare that the populations of two roles (or role sequences) are the same.
+Equality constraints declare that the populations of two or more roles (or sequences of roles) are the same.
 They are expressed using ‘if and only if’:

 Ring Constraints